PaddlePaddle/VisualDL/docs/components/README.md

 **Note**: If failed to convert an onnx model to paddle, you can copy the error message of the model conversion to [X2Paddle](https://github.com/PaddlePaddle/X2Paddle/issues) issue to help us improve this tool.

-## FastDeploy Server--fastdeploy serving deployment management
+## FastDeployServer--fastdeploy serving deployment visualization

 ### Introduction
-The FastDeploy Server component assists users to use fastdeployserver conveniently based on [FastDeploy project](https://github.com/PaddlePaddle/FastDeploy).
-It mainly provides the functions of loading and editing the model repository, fastdeployserver service management and monitoring, and providing the client to test fastdeployserver service.
+The FastDeployServer component assists users to use fastdeployserver to deploy service conveniently based on [FastDeploy project](https://github.com/PaddlePaddle/FastDeploy).
+It mainly provides the functions of loading and editing the model repository, service management and monitoring, and providing the client to test service.
 Please refer to [use VisualDL for fastdeploy serving deployment management](./fastdeploy_server/README.md).
  <p align="center">
   <img src="https://user-images.githubusercontent.com/22424850/211196832-1a05bf80-5aaa-493f-bba2-27e819c18bb9.gif" width="100%"/>
 </p>

-## FastDeploy Client--fastdeploy client for request visualization
+## FastDeployClient--fastdeploy client for request visualization

 ### Introduction
-The FastDeploy Client component is mainly used to quickly access the fastdeployserver service based on [FastDeploy project](https://github.com/PaddlePaddle/FastDeploy), to help users visualize prediction requests and results, and make quick verification of deployed services.
+The FastDeployClient component is mainly used to quickly access the fastdeployserver service based on [FastDeploy project](https://github.com/PaddlePaddle/FastDeploy), to help users visualize prediction requests and results, and make quick verification of deployed services.
 Please refer to [use VisualDL as fastdeploy client for request visualization](./fastdeploy_client/README.md).
 <p align="center">
   <img src="https://user-images.githubusercontent.com/22424850/211203852-059d5b98-6299-4057-97d8-5209805aa67f.gif" width="100%"/>
 </p>